-The expanded tariffs went into effect on March 12 without any exemptions (tariffs on Russian aluminum remain at 200%).
+The expanded steel and aluminum tariffs went into effect on March 12 without any exemptions (tariffs on Russian aluminum remain at 200%).
 Some previously-exempted partners have announced retaliatory measures.
 On March 13, Canada implemented 25% tariffs on C\$29.8 billion (\$21 billion) worth of U.S. imports.
-The European Union stated that it will reimpose previously-suspended retaliatory tariffs on April 1 and is considering imposing a second tranche of tariffs in mid-April, for a combined total of up to €26 billion (\$28 billion) worth of U.S. goods.
+The European Union (EU) voted to reimpose previously-suspended retaliatory tariffs and impose a second tranche of tariffs.
+EU measures are currently suspended until July 14 to allow for U.S.-EU negotiations.

 Some U.S. industry groups and Members of Congress praised the tariff actions.
 Other industry groups and Members expressed concerns about the impact on U.S. companies and the imposition of tariffs on allies.
-Some observers contend the U.S. tariffs and potential foreign retaliation could cause inflation and price increases for U.S. consumers and producers and affect U.S. exports.
-In response to direction from Congress, the U.S. International Trade Commission (USITC) analyzed the economic impacts of the Section 232 steel and aluminum tariffs from 2018 to 2021.
+Some observers contend the U.S. tariffs and potential foreign retaliation could have negative effects on U.S. consumers and producers.
+In 2023, as directed by Congress, the U.S. International Trade Commission (USITC) analyzed the economic impacts of the Section 232 steel and aluminum tariffs from 2018 to 2021.
 USITC found that the tariffs reduced steel and aluminum imports by 24% and 31%, respectively.
 USITC also found that the tariffs increased the U.S. market price of steel products by 2.4% and aluminum products by 3.6%.